 Dr. Alexander Traykovski has been associated with our hospital since 1965.
 He specializes in anterior segment of the eye and comprehensive Ophthalmology.
-Dr Traykovski provides our residents with the unique perspective of having trained with the founders of modern Ophthalmology.
+Dr. Traykovski provides our residents with the unique perspective of having trained with the founders of modern Ophthalmology.
 He has been the recipient of multiple residency teaching awards.
 Dr. Traykovski often cares for multiple generations within the same family in the true spirit of “family medicine”.

-Simeon Lauer M.D.–Oculoplastic and Orbital surgery
+Simeon Lauer M.D.–Oculoplastic and Orbital Surgery

 Dr. Simeon Lauer obtained his MD degree at SUNY Downstate and completed his Residency Training in Ophthalmology at Montefiore Medical Center.
-He completed a fellowship in Oculoplasics at LSU Eye Center, New Orleans, LA and is a member of ASOPRS.
+He completed a fellowship in Oculoplastics at LSU Eye Center, New Orleans, LA and is a member of ASOPRS.

-Relly Chern M.D.–Comprehensive Ophthalmology, Oculoplastic and Orbital surgery
+Relly Chern M.D.–Comprehensive Ophthalmology, Oculoplastic and Orbital Surgery

 Dr. Relly Chern joined our faculty in 2002.
-Dr. Chern trained with reknowned plastic surgeons Drs.
+Dr. Chern trained with renowned plastic surgeons Drs.
 Arthur Ship and Paul Weiss.
 Under Dr. Chern’s supervision residents perform a range of orbital and lid procedures in the operating room.
 In addition, they routinely perform procedures in the clinic’s minor OR such as blepharoplasty, corrective procedures for trichiasis, facial fillers, and botulinum toxin.

-Nancy Blace, M.D.
-Ph.D.–Neuro-Ophthalmology/ Oculoplastic and Orbital surgery
+Nancy Blace, M.D., Ph.D.–Neuro-Ophthalmology/ Oculoplastic and Orbital Surgery

-Alix Fleury, MD–Glaucoma Specialist
+Alix Fleury, M.D.–Glaucoma Specialist